 Variance Monitor gives you the ability to compare HR and Payroll data between systems and across periods.
 And because it’s automated, it eliminates manual comparisons, speeds up your processes and enables your managers and test teams to be much more productive.

 Data Sync Manager™ (DSM) for HCM empowers all SAP® HCM users to copy and scramble HCM production data in non-production systems for testing, training and support.
 DSM gives you the data you need, when you need it.
 This SAP-certified solution allows you to select and transfer specific HCM data objects easily and accurately, as needed, and to mask sensitive data for confidentiality, security and governance compliance.

 SAP SuccessFactors made a few announcements at the SuccessConnect 2019 event regarding the journey to the cloud for its customers.
 Read more in this blog.

-Query Manager’s Add-on for SuccessFactors Integration allows you to report on data from both your on-premise SAP system and your SAP SuccessFactors solution.
+Query Manager’s Add-on for SuccessFactors Integration allows you to report on data from both your On-Premise SAP system and your SAP SuccessFactors solution.
 SuccessFactors data is available as a data source in Query Manager, so it can be combined with any data in SAP, or any external system.
-So clients in a hybrid model, who have some of their data in an on-premise SAP system and some in the SAP SuccessFactors system, can extract data from both systems to run consolidated reports.
+So clients who have some of their data in an On-Premise SAP system and some in the SAP SuccessFactors system, can extract data from both systems to run consolidated reports.
 As it is real-time and on-demand, there is no duplication of data.